anawaz/php-barcode/README.md

 NEW README TEXT
 ==========
 NEW STUFF:
   * I've stripped out the Codabar format.
-It threw some exceptions which I did not have the time to debug.
+It threw some exceptions and I did not get around to debugging them.
-  * I've amended the script to automatically add the barcode number to the image too.
+  * I've amended the script to automatically add the barcode number to the image.
-  * I've put the script into a class (for those who prefer OO)
+  * I've put the script into a class

 Usage: